jzohrab/practicing-guitar/README.md

 During dev it's helpful to have a separate process running that auto-rebuilds using https://github.com/executablebooks/sphinx-autobuild.

 ```
-# in new terminal tab
+# in new terminal tab in root
 source env/bin/activate
-sphinx-autobuild docs docs/_build/html
+./startdevsite.sh
 ```

 Then open http://127.0.0.1:8000 and you'll see the docs.